-We are in the Christmas mood!
+We are in a Christmas mood!
 One of the activities that are definitely considered Christmas-y is baking.
 Luckily when it comes to gingerbreads, you can bake them well in advance as they stay nice soft for weeks.
 That’s what we did (though they are all long gone)!
-We are bringing you a photo recipe taken when our team (Slovak – American – Russian mix) met to create a Christmas vibe experimenting in the kitchen.
+We are bringing you a photo recipe taken when part of our team (Slovak – American – Russian mix) met to create a Christmas vibe experimenting in the kitchen.
 And, besides baking the traditional Christmas gingerbreads, prepared a solid amount of home made Baileys liqueur (which is a great gift idea by the way).
 We are inviting you to sneak into our little world and maybe get inspired and have some similar fun time with your friends or relatives :)

 GINGERBREADS EQUAL CHRISTMAS

 To prepare the Slovak gingerbreads (“medovníky”), you are going to need 500 g plain flour, 1 TBSP bicarbonate of soda, 1 TBSP ground cinnamon, 125 g butter, 190 g powder sugar, 3 eggs, 125 g honey and nails/gingerbread spices.

 Sift together the flour, sugar, bicarbonate of soda and add butter cut into small pieces.

 Slowly add the eggs, cinnamon, honey and gingerbread spices and knead until the mixture clumps together.
 Tip the dough out, wrap in clingfim and leave to chill in the fridge for 30 minutes.
 Sometimes, if you have time, you can leave it in the fridge overnight.
 As we had one afternoon only, half an hour had to do.